metabase/metabase/docs/administration-guide/databases/sql-server.md

 # Microsoft SQL Server

-## Connecting to SQL Server with varying ports
+## Connecting to SQL Server with dynamic ports

-If your SQL Server port changes or uses multiple ports, simply leave the port field blank.
+If your SQL Server uses dynamic ports, simply leave the port field blank.